You may wish to see an introductory page to this section first.

 The worship of Mithra is clearly due to military or civilian immigrants, those of Minerva and Mercury are more likely the result of a merger between local deities and those of the Greek/Roman pantheon.
 At Bath, Sulis, a local goddess protecting a thermal spring, was renamed Sulis Minerva and a similar event might have occurred at Londinium.
 Mercury was associated with a Celtic horned god which explains why he was portrayed next to a ram: this can be observed also in reliefs in Germany and France.

-(left) Museum of London: statue of Bacchus/Dionysus found in the area of the mithraeum; (right) British Museum: mosaic portraying Bacchus/Dionysus (found in Leadenhall Street in 1803, highly restored)
+(left) Museum of London: statue of Bacchus/Dionysus found in the area of the mithraeum; it shows the god with a snake, Silenus on a donkey, Pan, maenad, satyr, panther, and "hominibus bagis bitam", "(You give) life to men who wander"; (right) British Museum: mosaic portraying Bacchus/Dionysus (found in Leadenhall Street in 1803, highly restored)

 Wine was a very expensive commodity for the inhabitants of Londinium, but towards the end of the IIIrd century they had more opportunities to indulge in the pleasure of drinking; this because viticulture was introduced in the valleys of the Rivers Mosel and Rhine and from there barrels of wine could easily reach Britain on board of ships.